snowzjx/academic-kickstart/content/project/nutcat/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Nutcat"
-summary: "Nutcat is a Graph Processing Framework implemented in Scala.
+summary: "Nutcat is a graph processing framework in Scala.
 Open to see its potential to support GNN..."
 authors: []
 tags: []
 categories: []